pingcap/tiflash/docs/design/2023-02-23-cloud-native-architecture.md

 The current TiFlash architecture is a typical shared nothing architecture, which brings some drawbacks:

 1. Storage and computation cannot be scaled separately
-2. Updating and reading operations are loaded on the same nodes and can affect each other, including using up IO, CPU, and other resources.
-AP query tasks are typically heavy and can suddenly spike in demand.
+2. Write and read operations land on the same nodes and can affect each other, including using up IO, CPU, and other resources.
+    * AP query tasks are typically heavy and can suddenly spike on demand.
-3. Scaling is slow because data must be synchronized between TiFlash and TiKV nodes.
+3. Scaling is slow because data must be re-synchronized from TiKV nodes to TiFlash nodes.
 4. The cost-efficiency is not optimal.
-For example, TiFlash instances may need to be kept running even during periods of low query demand.
+    * For example, all TiFlash instances need to be kept running even during the periods of low query demand.
+Most of the computation resources are wasted.

 ## Basic ideas